Confronting climate risk: what the 2019 UN Climate Action Summit should deliver

 Tuesday 3 September 2019 at 6pm

-The University of Oxford is hosting its third ‘Oxford in Westminster’ seminar in September, this time focusing on how to develop global capabilities for resilience and adaptation to climate change.
+The University of Oxford hosted its third ‘Oxford in Westminster’ seminar in September 2019, this focused on how to develop global capabilities for resilience and adaptation to climate change.

 The forthcoming UN Climate Action Summit marks an acceleration in efforts to coordinate international action on climate change.
 The UK is leading the Summit’s work on resilience and adaptation, with the aim of delivering a strong political signal from world leaders in support of the transformation societies and economies need to better cope with a changing environment.
 At the national level, the Committee on Climate Change’s latest report on preparing for the impacts here in the UK underscores the need for government and industry to prioritise risk reduction.

 This seminar, part of the University’s ‘True Planet’ campaign on sustainability and environmental research, brings together a team of Oxford climate scientists to delve into these challenges.
 They will offer their insights into how we can become more adaptable, create resilient systems, and achieve the goal of net zero emissions.